opendocsg/opendoc-supreme-court-practice-directions-2021/PART-15-Assessment of Costs Matters and Costs.md

 	<li>(c) as a matter of general practice, the remote site will connect to the number and it is the responsibility of the party requesting the video conference to coordinate the booking and calling in from the remote site.</li>
 </ul>
 (6) Any person who desires to use audio-visual and computer equipment additional to those provided in a Courtroom will be asked to provide details of such equipment.
 The applicant must also be prepared to have the equipment available for testing with the audio-visual system of the Courtroom at least 3 working days before the first day fixed for the hearing.
 It is the responsibility of the applicant to provide equipment that is compatible with the audio-visual system of the Courtroom.

-## 122. Applications to use the Mobile Infocomm Technology Facilities

 (1) A request to use the MIT facilities for the hearing of any matter in open Court or in Chambers before a Judge or Registrar must be made by filing a Request through the Electronic Filing Service at least 14 working days before the hearing at which the MIT facilities are to be used and Form 21 of Appendix A of these Practice Directions in Portable Document Format (PDF) must be annexed to the Request electronic form.